emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 --- abstract

-This draft discusses the usage of inventory information for assessing the adaptation of existing devices to eco-design.
-It is driven by the weight of the manufacturing in the sustainability cost with regard to the power consumption.
+This document discusses the usage of inventory-maintained information for assessing the adaptation of existing devices to eco-design.
+This assessment is driven by the weight of the manufacturing in the sustainability cost with regard to the power consumption.

 --- middle